lavafroth/aperture/README.md

 # Aperture

+Rogue access point with an Xtensa ESP8266.

 ## Getting started

+- Install platformio
+- Configure the access point details in `./data/config.ini`
-Install platformio and run the following in the project directory.
+- Run the following in the project directory

 ``` sh
 pio run --target upload